 Viticulture came to this area relatively late.
-In the 17th century, under the guidance of Dutch dam and hydraulic engineering specialists, coasts were straightened, swampy ground areas drained and streams regulated.
-Therefore, the area was called "La Petite Hollande" for a long time.
+In the 17th century, under the guidance of Dutch dam and hydraulic engineering specialists, the coasts were straightened, swampy ground areas drained and streams regulated.
+Therefore the area was called "La Petite Hollande" for a long time.
 Since there was no winegrowing in the area at that time, the Dutch bought wines from the "Bordeaux hinterland", which as Skin pays and the wines from there were called "Vin de Haut" or "Hooglansche Wijn" in Dutch.
-Later, many vineyards were created or small areas acquired and combined into larger goods, including from the famous family ségur, Médoc has particularly good conditions for viticulture.
-These are the mild Kima, the very barren and deep gravel soil that exists in many places, which forces the vines to drive their roots deep, and the good one water discharge in the ground.
+Later, many vineyards were created or small areas acquired and combined into larger goods, including from the famous family Ségur.
+Médoc has particularly good conditions for viticulture.
+These are the mild Kima, the very barren and deep gravel soil that exists in many places, which forces the vines to drive their roots deep, and the good one Water drainage in the ground.
 Despite the close proximity to the Atlantic, the climate is not humid, because the many pine forests provide excellent protection against wind and rain from the west.

 The wines from the other communities carry the origin "Haut-Médoc", the wines from Bas-Médoc simply "Médoc" or rarely "Bas-Médoc".
-They are made from the typical grape varieties in Bordeaux blend produced, but in the Haut-Médoc rather Cabernet Sauvignon, in Bas-Médoc rather Merlot dominated.
-The mix of grape varieties differs mainly in whether you look at the Rive droite (right bank) or Rive gauche (left bank) of Garonne / Dordogne respectively.
+They are made from the typical grape varieties in Bordeaux blend produced, but in the Haut-Médoc rather Cabernet Sauvignon, in Bas-Médoc rather Merlot dominates.
+The mix of grape varieties differs primarily in whether you Rive droite (right bank) or Rive gauche (left bank) of Garonne / Dordogne respectively.
 Gironde located.
-The less important white wines are mainly made from Sauvignon Blanc vinified.
+The less significant white wines are mainly made from Sauvignon Blanc pressed.
 Typical of the Médoc are the numerous great châteaux, which also deserve this designation (as a "castle") from an architectural point of view.
 But this is not a quality feature, because there are also wineries with very simple buildings where great wines are produced.